 Residents with Communal Bins

-Large bins, known as Eurobins, are provided for rubbish and recycling.
+Large communal bins, known as Eurobins, are provided for rubbish and recycling.

-Please ensure that rubbish is tied up in bin bags and placed in the black Eurobin.
-Click here to find out what goes in the black rubbish Eurobin.
+The black Eurobin is for rubbish.
+Please ensure that all rubbish is tied up in bin bags and placed in the black Eurobin.

-Residents in flats may find it easier to use a reusable "bag for life" to transport their recycling to the bin.
+Residents in flats may find it easier to use a reusable "bag for life" to collect their recycling in and then empty out into the pink Eurobin.

 What goes in the green caddy?